 How is cost of living impacting gym memberships?

-YouGov research in September 2022 found that 8% of Brits said they’d been forced to make cutbacks to spend on gym memberships due to the cost of living.
+YouGov research found that 8% of Brits said they’d been forced to make cutbacks to spend on gym memberships due to the cost of living.
 And of those forced to make cutbacks:

 • 60% had stopped spending money on this altogether